Have you ever noticed that people are often trying out different foods for the benefit of enhancing certain body parts.

 In fact, macular degeneration is the leading cause of blindness in individuals over the age of 60.

-While you may think that oranges are the only way to get lots of vitamin-C, there are some other options that are just as, if not more, healthy!
+While you may think that oranges are the only way to get lots of vitamin-C.

 Vitamin-C was also found to be protective of the retina of the eye as well.